Author bio

-I have a theory that if someone visits the About page it’s because they want to know what you’re like, so here goes.
+I have a theory that if someone visits the About page it’s because they want to know what you’re actually like, so here goes :)

 I respect people who are building, making, doing and trying to improve things.
 I don’t respect the pursuit of power without skin in the game.